 Hostnames play a critical role in both local and wide area networks, including the global internet.
 They are used by a variety of network protocols and services to establish connections, transfer data, and ensure the smooth operation of networked applications.

-For instance, when a user types a URL into a web browser, the hostname within that URL is resolved to an IP address by DNS servers, enabling the browser to retrieve the desired web page from the appropriate server.
+For instance, when a user types a URL into a web browser, the hostname within that URL is resolved to an IP address by DNS Servers, enabling the browser to retrieve the desired web page from the appropriate server.

 Overall, hostnames enhance the usability, organization, and efficiency of computer networks, making it simpler for users and systems to interact and communicate.